eduardomioto/devtools-performance-insights/SPONSORS.md

 # Sponsors & Funding

-Thank you for considering supporting the Advanced Chrome Performance Analyzer!
+Thank you for considering supporting the Devtools Performance Insights!
 Your contributions help us maintain and improve this open source tool for the web performance community.

 ## 🌟 Why Sponsor Us?

-The Advanced Chrome Performance Analyzer is a **free, open source tool** that helps developers worldwide optimize their web applications.
+The Devtools Performance Insights is a **free, open source tool** that helps developers worldwide optimize their web applications.
 Your sponsorship enables us to:

 - **Maintain the Project**: Regular updates, bug fixes, and security patches
 - **Add New Features**: Advanced analysis capabilities and integrations